Table of Contents

 Making your website ADA compliant involves implementing various design and content strategies to ensure that individuals with disabilities can access and use your site.

-You can also consider requesting assistance from a web development company to ensure that you are conducting practices that align with each rule and regulation.
+You can also consider working with a web development company to ensure that your website aligns with each rule and regulation.

 Here are some important steps to make your website ADA compliant: